 (4) According to Section 21(3) of the Congregational Code, spouses, parents, siblings and children may not serve on Congregational Council simultaneously.
 Circuit Council may, upon application by Congregational Council, make exceptions to this rule.

-(5) According to Section 21(4) of the Congregational Code, employees of the Congregation are not eligible as Congregational Councillor.
+(5) According to Section 21(4) of the Congregational Code, employees of the congregation are not eligible as congregational councillor.

-(6) A Pastor, to whom a Pastor's post has been assigned, is not eligible as a Congregational Councillor.
+(6) A Pastor, to whom a Pastor's post has been assigned, is not eligible as a congregational councillor.

 (7) The following do not have a right to vote: